chef/chef-web-docs/chef_master/source/config_rb_server.rst

 -----------------------------------------------------
 .. tag server_tuning_nginx

-The following settings are often modified from the default as part of the tuning effort for the **nginx** service and to configure the Chef server to use SSL certificates:
+The following settings are often modified from the default as part of the tuning effort for the **nginx** service and to configure the Chef Infra Server to use SSL certificates:

 ``nginx['ssl_certificate']``
    The SSL certificate used to verify communication over HTTPS.
 Default value: ``nil``.